Village in Alsace, France | Ewen Bell

 The geography of the wine-growing area in Alsace is determined by the Vosges Mountains in the west and the Rhine River in the east, with the vineyards concentrated in a narrow strip on the lower eastern slopes of the Vosges.
 Wine here is all about aromas, with Pinot d’Alsace widely considered as one of the most uniquely flavoured white wines in the world.
 An abundance of cellar doors awaits for you on this trip, while the local cuisine includes specialties such as tarte flambé.

-- RAISE A GLASS: Walk through the heart of the Alsatian vineyards and sample some of the Alsace’s finest gastronomic delights on our Alsace Mountains & Vineyards.
+- RAISE A GLASS: Walk through the heart of the Alsatian vineyards and sample some of the Alsace’s finest gastronomic delights on our Alsace Mountains & Vineyards trip.

 FRANCE | Médoc